YUKON MEETING AND INCENTIVES

 Fioritti-Irwin liked the Transportation Museum.
 "It's a neat place with old cars and planes hanging from the ceiling.
 Our participants still talk about it."

-Big River Expeditions brings 22 passengers on Yukon River cruises to Fort Selkirk, where they explore historic buildings and enjoy a barbecue or box lunches.
-Coaches transport groups to Yukon Wildlife Preserve, to learn about moose, bison, muskoxen, Dall sheep and caribou.
+Coaches transport groups to Yukon Wildlife Preserve to learn about moose, bison, muskoxen, Dall sheep and caribou.

 Nearby Takhini Hot Springs Retreat Centre is suitable for spa and yoga experiences.
 Equinox Adventure Learning features a climbing tower, challenge course and zip line.

-Breathtaking flight-seeing trips over Kluane National Park offer jaw-dropping panoramas of saw-toothed mountains, glaciers and 2,950-metre-high Mount Logan.
+Breathtaking flight-seeing trips over Kluane National Park offer jaw-dropping panoramas of saw-toothed mountains, glaciers and 5,959-meter-high Mount Logan.

-Groups can ride the historic White Pass and Yukon Route Railroad on a scenic journey to the Alaska/Canada border.
-The 2.5-hour coach trip to the Skagway departure point is equally picturesque, with stops at Emerald Lake and Carcross Desert.
+Groups can take a scenic journey on the historic White Pass and Yukon Route Railroad.
+The 2.5-hour coach trip to the Skagway, Alaska departure point is equally picturesque, with stops at Emerald Lake and Carcross Desert.

 Dawn Graham, meeting and events planner for the Canadian Council of Professional Engineers, describes the Caribou Crossing program as a big hit.
 "Our group of 150 held their awards program at the Yukon Arts Centre Theatre and their dinner/dance at the High Country Inn's adjoining Yukon Convention Centre.
 The food was top-quality.
 We had bison.
 The hotel's high-speed Internet was a bonus."

 High Country Inn has Yukon's largest covered and heated deck.
 Wallbridge's group used it for a dinner venue.
 "It was fun.
-They panned for gold and did beer-tasting with the Yukon Brewing Company.
+They panned for gold and did beer-tasting with Yukon Brewing.
 Klondike Kate, a piano player and a comic provided entertainment, and waiters dressed in Klondike costumes."

 The 85-room High Country Inn and 180-room Westmark Whitehorse are the major hotels for meetings and incentives.
 Both have renovated their guest rooms, lobby and meeting space since 2000.